emn178/jquery-lazyload-any/README.md

 Interval of timer.
 Set 0 to disable timer, and you can use `$.lazyload.check()` to trigger detection manually.

 ### Notice
-You should initialize after the element add to page.
+* You should initialize after the element add to page.
 Or it can't detect whether it's in screen.
 If you do that, you still can use `$.lazyload.check()` to force detection.
+* Detection uses jQuery `element.is(':visible')`, it will return false if element's width and height are equal to zero.
+So you have to make sure the lazyload element with any width or height.

 ## Example
 HTML